SilenZcience/Cat_For_Windows/README.md

 This project copies the fundamental framework of the cat command-line tool from linux and translates its features to a windows executable file.

-Additionally it includes the feature to strip and reverse the content of any given file, make use of the standard-input, which enables cat piping into each other, generating che checksum of any file, and even convert decimal, hexadecimal and binary numbers within any text.
+Additionally it includes the feature to strip and reverse the content of any given file, make use of the standard-input, which enables cat piping into each other, generating the checksum of any file, and even convert decimal, hexadecimal and binary numbers within any text.

 ### Made With
 [![AutoIt][MadeWith-AutoIt]](https://www.autoitscript.com/site)